24 Top WNBA Athletes Making Waves This Year

 Plum with the Sparks enters a leadership role for the first time in her pro career.
 She averaged 17.8 points with the Aces in 2024 and led the league in made threes per game.
 The Sparks are younger, faster, and now have a veteran who knows how to win.

-Kahleah Copper Resets the Mercury’s Identity
+Kahleah Copper Leads the New-Look Mercury

 Credit: Wikimedia Commons